California State Taxes Are Among the Highest in the Nation

 California Inheritance and Estate Taxes

 This is one area in which California residents really do get a tax break.
 When federal estate tax laws changed on January 1, 2005, the legislation eliminated California's estate tax, and the state has no inheritance tax.
-You can die here tax-free.
+At least you can die here tax-free.